nflverse/nfldata/README.md

 # NFL Data for Public Consumption from @LeeSharpeNFL

 This is a repository for NFL data for people who want to play with NFL data to have information to look at!
-My name is Lee Sharpe, and you can find me on Twitter at [@LeeSharpeNFL](https://twitter.com/LeeSharpeNFL)
+My name is Lee Sharpe, and you can find me on Twitter at [@LeeSharpeNFL](https://twitter.com/LeeSharpeNFL).
+Feel free to reach out if you have questions!

 Before you begin, if you haven't already, I recommend installing some packages for R (you'll only need to do this once):